-The Compensation Committee of the Board of Directors was composed at various times during 2008 by the following five non-employee directors: Messrs.
-Rajesh B. Parekh, Harry H. Penner, Jr., Larry Ellberger and Charles R. Schaller and Ms. Karen Shoos Lipton.
-None of these Compensation Committee members was an officer or employee of Celldex during the year.
-No Compensation Committee interlocks between Celldex and another entity existed.
+The Compensation Committee of the Board of Directors is currently composed of the following three non-employee directors: Karen L. Shoos, Chairman, George O. Elston and Harry H. Penner, Jr. None of these Compensation Committee members was an officer or employee of us during the year.
+No Compensation Committee interlocks between us and another entity existed.